No Match Found

 Give customers a great experience, and they’ll buy more, be more loyal and share their experience with friends.
 That’s what every company strives for.
 Yet so many consumers seem disappointed.
 Call it an experience disconnect: companies tout the latest technology or snappy design, but haven’t focused on—or invested in—the most meaningful aspects of customer experience.

 What truly makes for a good experience?
 Speed.
 Convenience.
 Consistency.
 Friendliness.
-And one big connector: human touch—that is, creating real connections by making technology feel more human and giving employees what they need to create better customer experiences.
+And human touch—that is, creating real connections by making technology feel more human and giving employees what they need to create better customer experiences.

 When customers feel appreciated, companies gain measurable benefits—including the chance to win more of their customers’ spending dollars.
 The payoffs for valued, great experiences are tangible: up to a 16% price premium on products and services, plus increased loyalty.
 While every industry sees a potential price bump for providing a positive customer experience, luxury and indulgence purchases benefit the most from top-flight service.

 Customers also said they were more likely to try additional services or products from brands that provide superior customer experience.
 What’s more, while 43% of U.S. consumers said they would not give companies permission to collect their personal data (such as location, age, lifestyle, preferences and purchase history) to allow for more personalized, customized experiences, 63% said they’d be more open to sharing their data for a product or service they say they truly valued.

 If you think you’ll have plenty of time to get it right because you’re a beloved brand, think again.
 Imagine losing one-quarter of your customers in a single day.
 For good.
 Because that’s exactly what could happen after just one bad customer experience.
 In the U.S., even when people love a company or product, 59% will walk away after several bad experiences, 17% after just one bad experience.